dgsasha/qualia-gtk-theme/.github/SCREENSHOTS.md

 # More Screenshots :)

 Support for some of these desktops is still a work in progress.
 Everything should work but there may be inconsistencies or bugs.
-This will be a lot of work for me so please feel free to open issues or pull requests, it will be greatly appreciated.
+See [contributing](contributing.md) if you want to help.

 ## Cinnamon